-Also, two G-9 pyrope garnets and a picroilmenite were confirmed previously in this sample.
-The identification of a macrodiamond and a microdiamond, in addition to the previously reported geochemical results, from this relatively small sample was highly encouraging in the context of the sample's proximity to geophysical targets.
+The identification of a macrodiamond and a microdiamond, in addition to the previously reported geochemical results, from this relatively small 1.8kg sample is highly encouraging in the context of the sample's proximity to geophysical targets.

-In light of these results, a field program was expedited in September 2023 to sample in the vicinity of the main Seahorse target.

-On February 5, 2024 the Company reported that SRC recovered 18 microdiamonds from caustic fusion analysis of a 323.35 kg sample of beach sand heavy mineral concentrate taken proximal to the main Seahorse target during the September 2023 field program.
+In light of these results, a field sampling program was expedited in September 2023.
+A 323.35kg mini bulk sample of beach sand heavy mineral concentrate taken proximal to the main Seahorse target was sent to SRC for caustic fusion analysis.
+On February 5, 2024 the Company reported that SRC recovered 18 microdiamonds from the sample.
 The beach sand sample was collected from paleo strand line material, naturally concentrated through wave action and typically fine grained in small lakes.
-More than 95% of the analyzed material was less than 0.5 mm in grain size, which would limit the probability of the recovery of any macrodiamonds.
+More than 95% of the material analyzed was less than 0.5 mm in grain size, which would limit the probability of the recovery of any macrodiamonds (>0.5 mm).